August 02, 2022

 So, when a subject is ready, she is activated, and gets to date Bruce Wayne for a few nights while the paparazzi take pictures.
-Then, she is freed from the contract and sent back to the streets, while a new one is readied for next event.
+Then, she is freed from the contract and sent back to the streets, while a new one is alerted.

 I don’t even think that Bruce has sex with them.
 He doesn't strike me as that kind of guy.